-About the Minnesota College Savings Plan
+About the Minnesota 529 College Savings Plan

-The Minnesota College Savings Plan, Minnesota’s official 529 college savings plan, makes it easier for families to save for higher education expenses.
-It takes just $25 and 15 minutes to open a Minnesota College Savings Plan account and funds saved can be used at colleges, technical schools and grad schools nationwide.
+The Minnesota College Savings Plan (MNSAVES), Minnesota’s official 529 college savings plan, makes it easier for families to save for higher education expenses.
+It takes just $25 and 15 minutes to open a MNSAVES account and funds saved can be used at colleges, technical schools and graduate schools nationwide and many abroad.
 In addition to tuition, funds may be used for certain room and board expenses, books, supplies or other qualified expenses.

 Minnesota taxpayers can reduce their state taxable income up to $1,500 per year per individual and up to $3,000 per year for a married couple filing jointly for 529 contributions.
 Or taxpayers may be eligible for a maximum state tax credit amount up to $500, subject to phase-out based on certain federal adjusted gross income thresholds.
 Deadline is 12/31 of the applicable calendar tax year.